 Our first fundraising target is $75,000 by the end of 2019 in order to secure enough funds to hire a technical lead and to organize an in-person ROR Community planning meeting at PIDapalooza in January 2020.

 Calling all panthera!

 What kind of animal are you?
 There are four types of big cats in the world that have the ability to ROAR.
-Our suggested donation amounts are named for these four cats.
-We welcome and appreciate donations of all shapes and sizes, however!
+Our suggested supporter categories are named for these four cats.
+We welcome and appreciate contributions of all shapes and sizes, however!

 |Panthera pardus||Panthera onca||Panthera tigris||Panthera leo|

 I am a Leopard and I contributed $1,000

 I am a Jaguar and I contributed $3,500

 I am a Tiger and I contributed $7,000

 I am a Lioness and I contributed $10,000

 How to become a ROR Supporter